MazamaScience/reports/CA/draft_AB_617.md

 ## What software tools are being used to analyze this data?

 _TODO_

 _Jon Comment: This may be hard to figure out unless pages specifically mention software.
 But it might be interesting to look at the different types of data downlaod they provide._

+According to their Community Air Monitoring Plans, Shafter and South Central Fresno communities use [Agilaire’s 8872](https://agilaire.com/solutions-for/model-8872/) data loggers to collect and organize data from the analyzers integrated into their operation, and Agilaire’s AirVision software as its air quality data management system for the community air monitoring network.

 ## _Other interesting questions that come up_